alireza787b/SkyTest/README.md

 # SkyTest - Dynamic Data Collection Platform

 SkyTest is an innovative, web-based platform designed to facilitate the dynamic documentation and analysis of test logs across various projects.
-Originating with a focus on documenting flight test data for drones and aerial vehicles, its adaptable framework makes it equally applicable to diverse fields requiring detailed test documentation.
-SkyTest stands out by allowing users to customize data collection forms via a simple JSON configuration, making it a versatile tool for projects ranging from aviation to software development and beyond.
+It stands out by allowing users to customize data collection forms via a simple JSON configuration, making it versatile for a wide range of projects.

 ## Key Features

-- **Dynamic Form Creation**: Automatically generates forms based on a JSON configuration file, enabling quick adaptation to changing data collection requirements without direct code alterations.
-- **Efficient Data Management**: Built on Flask and Flask-SQLAlchemy, offering a solid foundation for performing Create, Read, Update, and Delete (CRUD) operations on test entries.
-- **Versatile Field Support**: Supports a wide array of field types including text inputs, numbers, selections, and date pickers, catering to a broad spectrum of data collection needs.
-- **Automated Field Population**: Facilitates automatic assignment of certain values such as unique test identifiers and current dates, streamlining the data entry process.
-- **Comprehensive Data Viewing**: Provides a detailed interface for reviewing submitted data, with capabilities to display extensive test details and handle empty fields gracefully.
+- **Bootstrap Full Responsiveness**: Ensures that the application is mobile-friendly and provides a seamless user experience across various devices and screen sizes.
+- **Import/Export Functionality**: Offers capabilities to import and export test data along with attachments and form definitions, allowing for easy data backup and restoration.
+- **Multiple File Upload**: Enhances data entry by allowing multiple files to be uploaded as part of test documentation, supporting images, videos, and log files.
+It is crucial to maintain the "attachments" field name in the tests structure JSON for the application to function correctly.

 ## Getting Started